 Two stage record deletion process where a record is first hidden before it can be permanently removed from the system.

-Track user activities, record changes and administrative functions in the Change Log.
+Track user activities, record changes and administrative functions in the Master Log.
 Filter log entries by date, User, record, Profile/Archive Item, field, flag, restriction, Group and change log entry events.
 The state of a record or field prior to being modified is retained for recovery purposes.

 There are two main methods for adding media to a Keeping Culture archive — Archive Files and Simple Upload.